 Each disease, like C Diff, has a "signature" - a unique profile.
-Scientists believe if we can understand those signatures and the changes associated with disease, we could be a step closer to treating or curing diseases through microbiome-based treatments.
+Scientists believe if we can understand those signatures and the changes associated with the disease, we could be a step closer to treating or curing diseases through microbiome-based treatments.

-For companies like Takeda, understanding microbiome and its potential therapeutic applications is very important.
+For companies like Takeda, understanding the microbiome and its potential therapeutic applications is very important.
 Initial research has demonstrated potential roles in our focus diseases like inflammatory bowel disease (IBD) and cancer - which impact millions of patients every year.

 In the world of pharmaceutical research and development, modulation of the microbiome represents an important future opportunity.
-As the emerging science behind it develops in the coming years, its impact on the industry as a whole has potential far-reaching implications that are very exciting when we think about new ways of helping patients.
+As the emerging science behind it develops in the coming years, its impact on the industry as a whole has potentially far-reaching implications that are very exciting when we think about new ways of helping patients.